ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

     {{ some_variable | to_nice_json(indent=2) }}
     {{ some_variable | to_nice_yaml(indent=8) }}

-The ``to_yaml`` and ``to_nice_yaml`` filters use the `PyYAML library`_ which has a default 80 symbol string length limit.
+The :ansplugin:`ansible.builtin.to_yaml#filter` and :ansplugin:`ansible.builtin.to_nice_yaml#filter` filters use the `PyYAML library`_ which has a default 80 symbol string length limit.
 That causes unexpected line break after 80th symbol (if there is a space after 80th symbol)
-To avoid such behavior and generate long lines, use the ``width`` option.
+To avoid such behavior and generate long lines, use the :ansopt:`width` option.
 You must use a hardcoded number to define the width, instead of a construction like ``float("inf")``, because the filter does not support proxying Python functions.
 For example:

 .. code-block:: yaml+jinja